dlt-science/science-notes/blogs/README.md

 ## Tone

-Our science notes hVE an informative and objective tone.
+Our science notes have an informative and objective tone.
 We want to be clear and concise and focus on presenting information and data in an unbiased manner.
 We want writers to use a professional tone that demonstrates a strong understanding of the subject matter and an ability to present complex information in a way that is easy to understand for a technical audience.

 ## Structure